-This latest massacre and savage attack on Christians bring to mind the many other massacres where hundreds, indeed thousands, of Copts were viciously murdered for no reason other than their religious beliefs, a basic right recognized by all civilized societies and nations.
-The perpetrators of these massacres were either "never captured" or 'acquitted' by the legal system that continuously supports and indeed encourages such atrocities against Christians.
+This latest massacre and savage attack on Christians brings to mind the New Year massacre in 2000 where twenty one Copts were killed on New Year's Eve in the village of Kosheh, again for no other reason other than their religious beliefs, a basic right recognized by all civilized societies and nations.
+The perpetrators of that massacre were 'acquitted' by the legal system that continuously supports and indeed encourages such atrocities against Christians.

-Copts have been through a long history of persecution and ethnic and religious discrimination which is recorded in the reports of the United Nations and many non-governmental and Human Rights organizations.
+Copts have been through a long history of persecution and ethnic and religious discrimination which is recorded in the reports of the UN and many non-governmental and Human Rights organizations.
 To this day, Christians in Egypt are still persecuted.
 Some examples of this persecution include, but are not limited to:

 - Physical and violent persecution ranging from inflicting bodily harm to brutal murder.
 This is the Egyptian form of Jihad against the 'infidels', i.e. Christians and indeed all non-Muslims. - Ethnic cleansing where Muslims drive Christians out of villages and towns by attacking, destroying and setting fire to their homes and businesses. - Ongoing kidnapping of young Christian girls and converting them to Islam by force.
 This is a rapidly growing phenomenon supported by the police.
-Never has any kidnapper been brought to justice or even arrested. - Discrimination against Christians in public and private appointments.
+Never has any kidnapper been brought to justice or even arrested.

+- Discrimination against Christians in public and private appointments.
 They are excluded from certain jobs and positions simply because they are Christians.
 It is not uncommon to hear Muslim employers saying to the job seekers, 'sorry, we do not hire Christians'.
 All senior positions in sensitive government agencies such as the police, the army and so on are beyond the reach of Christians, regardless of their qualifications, experience or capabilities. - Mental and psychological persecution where Christians are subjected to verbal abuse from even Muslim children.
 While Irish priests, and indeed Muslim Imam's can walk freely in the streets of any Irish city or town, the Christian clergy in Egypt actually never walk in the street, never take a taxi or use public transport because of all the abuse they would suffer. - Denying Christians their right to exercise their religious beliefs and to build churches for worship.
 It is extremely difficult to build new churches in Egypt.
 Furthermore, the rapidly growing phenomenon of setting churches on fire is anything but uncommon in Egypt.

-Despite hopes that the fall of the former regime, and the rule of the army, would bring at least some measure of justice to Christians in Egypt, the army continued in the footpath of its predecessor and indeed surpassed it in its violence and aggression against Christians.
-It plays a major role in the systematic and continuous persecution of Christians in Egypt.
+The Egyptian State plays a major role in this systematic and continuous persecution of Christians in Egypt.
 As Christians have been excluded from senior positions in state agencies, and as the Islamic fundamentalism continues to flourish in Egypt, this has resulted in the much-feared Islamic fundamentalism infiltrating all the agencies and departments of the government in Egypt.
 In fact, 'Islamic extremism' is one of the main 'exports' of Egypt.
 If you take the time to look at the list of the most notorious leaders of Islamic terrorism worldwide, you will soon see that many of them are Egyptians, or were taught and led by Egyptian Muslims.